TechLabs-Berlin/ws24-skillswap/DS/data/02_factors_dtypes/02_Attributes_explained.md

 - **Expert:**
   Individuals who possess extensive experience and profound knowledge in the skill area, capable of providing mentorship and performing tasks at the highest level of proficiency.

+  ### Approach

+  #### Skills offered
+  1. Everybody has relevant knowledge in at least one and maximum 3 Skill Domains
+      - Pick a number between 1 and 3
+      - Take this number and select (1 to 3) random skill Domains
+  2. Everybody is expert in at least one skill
+      - Select the sub-skills from the selected domains
+      - Make sure that a person is an expert in one skill
+  3. The skill levels in the remaining sub-skills from the selected domains where the person has some knowledge are normally distributed
+  4. The sub-skills from the remaining domains get an NaN value
+  5. Assumption
+      - On average, people are beginners in the fields where they are not experts (That's why they are on the platform)

+  #### Skills demanded
+  1. Everybody has interests in at least one and maximum 5 Skill Domains
+      - Pick a number between 1 and 5
+      - Take this number and select (1 to 5) random skill Domains
+  2. The demanded skill levels are normally distributed
+  3. The skills from the remaining domains get an NaN value
+  4. Assumption
+      - On average, people tend to seek for people that are rather experienced to teach them skills

 ## 03 Track Record